How Do I Switch from a Secured to an Unsecured Credit Card?

 -

-Starting with a secured credit card may help you build credit and qualify for an unsecured card later.
+Starting with a secured credit card may help you build credit history and qualify for an unsecured card later.

 -